prof-rossetti/internet-technologies/exercises/website-structure/exercise.md

 ### Learning HTML

 Continue to expand the HTML structure of your website as desired.
+Feel free to create multiple documents / pages.

 Refer to the [Mozilla HTML Elements Reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) as you work through the following units in the W3Schools HTML Tutorial: